ChamichApps/Mensarius/registration/README.md

-This module providing following features
+This module is providing following features

 * Sign In
 * Sign Up